The following Employment practice note provides comprehensive and up to date legal information covering:

 allow a party to inspect such material

-Such an order may be made against any person, even a company in administration where a stay in proceedings against that company has automatically come into effect (see Practice Note: The moratorium in administration).
+An order for disclosure may be made against any person, even a company in administration where a stay in proceedings against that company has automatically come into effect (see Practice Note: The moratorium in administration).

-The tribunal's power to make such an order is the same as the power county courts have to order disclosure under the Civil Procedure Rules (CPR).
+The tribunal's power to make an order for disclosure is the same as the power county courts have to order disclosure under the Civil

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.